 - R for Resists Soothing

 Soothing your baby during the period of PURPLE crying might not be the easiest task.
-This is due to the fact that your baby will continue on wailing no matter what kind of soothing you try to do—whether it’s rocking, bouncing, swaying, or even driving around.
+This is due to the fact your baby will continue on wailing no matter what kind of soothing you try to do.
+Whether it’s rocking, bouncing, swaying, or even driving around.

 - P for Pain-like Face

-This is the particular characteristic in PURPLE crying that worry parents the most and may even lead to them thinking it’s a sign of a disease.
-Thankfully, there’s a high chance that it’s just a normal phase in your little one’s life.
+This is the particular characteristic in PURPLE crying worrying parents the most.
+It may even lead to them thinking it’s a sign of something wrong or a disease.
+Thankfully, there’s a high chance it’s just a normal phase in your little one’s life.
 During this period, expect your infant to exhibit a pained expression when crying even when there’s really no pain felt.